Hole (Foetus album)

 Hole is the third studio album by Scraping Foetus Off the Wheel released in September 1984.
-It was the first Foetus material released by Self Immolation through Some Bizzare.
+It was the first Foetus material released by Self Immolation Records through Some Bizzare.
 In 1995, Hole was given a US re-release by Thirsty Ear.
 It was also the first of two Foetus releases under the name Scraping Foetus Off the Wheel, the other being Nail.

 Hole is Self Immolation #WOMB FDL 3.